ads04r/imouto-viewer/.github/CONTRIBUTING.md

 ## Pull Requests

 Because of the haphazard nature of development and the limited capacity for code review, **pull requests from external contributors may not be appropriate at this time**.
 If you have an idea, suggestion, or bug report, please consider opening an issue first to discuss it before submitting code.
+I may already be working on the same issue.

 ## Suggestions and Issues